Hummingbot API¶

 - Access: http://localhost:8000/docs

-Natural language trading commands through Claude, ChatGPT, or Gemini
+Natural language trading commands through Claude, ChatGPT, or Gemini.

 - Best for: Users who prefer conversational interaction

-setup_connectortool - Setup: See MCP Installation Guide
+- Setup: See MCP Installation Guide

 Use Cases¶